MagoriaPhantasmo/HeartAttackKnowledgeRepresentation/README.md

 This work is a part of a course project.

 Each .krf file should be added as a flatfile to Companions.

+No external data is needed to use these files.
+All of the knowledge is encoded within.